Best Roller Hockey Gloves

 When looking for top tier gloves, this should be the first one to come to mind.
 It offers top of the line protection for your hands and wrist.
 It has a double density foam and full insert similar to the Alkali RPD.
 A little slash won’t be able to stop you.

 The backhand of the Vapor 1x Pro has CRD foam technology.
 Not only will this protect your hands even further, but it’s extremely comfortable.
-It isn’t like a thick, hard, immovable padding – you’ll still be able to comfortable move your hands.
+It isn’t like a thick, hard, immovable padding – you’ll still be able to comfortably move your hands.

 The cuff is also very comfortable.
 The Vapor 1X Pros have a 1-piece which complete shields your entire wrist.
 It’ll give you full range of motion and won’t inhibit you as you’re trying to shoot, pass or dangle.